Clubfoot, also known as talipes equinovarus, is a congenital deformity of the foot that occurs in about 1 in 1,000 births in the United States.

 Example of a Denis Brown Bar

-With Ponseti's method of treatment, a percutaneous (through the skin) heel cord lengthening is used to augment the casting in approximately 85% of patients.
-This procedure is often done in the office with a very quick (3-4 second) cut of the heelcord (achilles tendon).
+With Ponseti's method of treatment, a percutaneous (through the skin) heel cord lengthening (done in the operating room) is used to augment the casting in approximately 85% of patients.
 The tendon will be lengthened after the tenotomy, thereby reducing or elminating the equinus of the ankle.
 Following the heelcord tenotomy, the foot is placed in a long leg cast for three weeks.
-When the long leg cast is removed after three weeks, the child will be given a special orthopaedic device known as a Denis Browne bar.
+When the long leg cast is removed after three weeks, the child will be given a special orthopaedic brace known as a Denis Browne/Mitchell Brace.
 The bar is fit shoulder width apart and worn with reverse last shoes.
 The brace is worn full time (23hours/day) for the first two months after the last cast is removed.
-The Denis Brown brace is a vital aspect of the treatment, as the clubfoot has a high incidence of recurrence when it is not worn properly.
+The brace is a vital aspect of the treatment, as the clubfoot has a very high incidence of recurrence when it is not worn properly.

 What are other non-surgical options used in treating clubfoot?
 There are many different treatment options for clubfoot.
-Many surgeons prefer to use soft fiberglass casting material instead of the plaster that is used in Ponseti's method.
-The parent removes the cast prior to each weekly visit in the orthopaedic clinic.
+Many providers prefer to use soft fiberglass casting material instead of the plaster that is used in Ponseti's method.
+The parent can remove the cast prior to each weekly visit in the orthopaedic clinic.
 The manipulation and casting is continued until the deformity is either corrected or the degree of correction plateaus.

-- Soft tissue releases that release the tight tendons/ligament around the joints and result in lengthening of the tendons
+- Soft tissue releases that release the tight tendons/ligament around the joints and result in lengthening of the tendons.
+This is needed in approximately 30-50% of all treated clubfoot patients (often heel cord lengthening with tibialis tendon transfer).
+Tendon transfers place the tendons, or ligaments in an improved position.

 - Bony procedures such as osteotomies/arthrodeses that divide bone or surgically stabilize joints to enable the bones to grow solidly together